Target Date Series from The Principal

 We understand that what is appropriate for an investor at age 65 may not be appropriate at age 85.
 Our "through retirement" approach continues to consider an investor's needs as they change while keeping the appropriate amount of risk in mind.

-The images above are depictions of the Principal TrustSM Target Date glide path and the Principal LifeTime glide path.
+Click on a link below for a depiction of the Principal LifeTime Portfolios, the Principal TrustSM Target Date or Principal LifeTime Hybrid Funds glide path.
 Each glide path shifts assets to traditionally more conservative investments as the target date approaches.

 No investment strategy, such as asset allocation or diversification, can guarantee a profit or protect against loss in periods of declining values.